18F/prototype-openfisca-usa-headstart/README.md

 make install
 ```

-## Serve this package with the OpenFisca Web API
+## Serve this package locally with the OpenFisca Web API

 To serve the Web API locally, run: